 Attending physicians are responsible for obtaining prior authorizations.
-Referrals from physicians cannot be substituted for prior authorizations from the Health Care Services Department.
+Referrals from physicians cannot be substituted for prior authorizations from the Health Net Health Care Services Department.

-Providers contracting directly with the Health Plan (FFS providers) must obtain prior authorization from the Health Care Services Department or as specified on the prior authorization requirements list.
-The Health Plan has delegated the prior authorization process to some PPGs.
+Providers contracting directly with Health Net (FFS providers) must obtain prior authorization from the Health Net Health Care Services Department or as specified on the prior authorization requirements list.
+Health Net has delegated the prior authorization process to some PPGs and to the subcontracting health plan.
 Prior authorizations for members assigned to a delegated PPG are subject to any additional rules imposed by the PPG or subcontractor.
-PPGs or subcontracting Health Plans may not impose prior authorization or referral requirements that conflict with the member's right to self-refer for certain services.
+PPGs or subcontractor health plans may not impose prior authorization or referral requirements that conflict with the member's right to self-refer for certain services.